4d/docs/website/translated_docs/es/ORDA/remoteDatastores.md

   * [`dataClass.query()`](../API/DataClassClass.md#query)
   * [`entitySelection.query()`](../API/EntitySelectionClass.md#query)

 * Subsequent requests sent to the server on the same entity selection automatically reuse the optimization context and only get necessary attributes from the server, which accelerates the processing.
-For example, in an [entity selection-based list box](#entity-selection-based-list-box), the learning phase takes place during the display of the first row. the display of the next rows is optimized.
+For example, in an [entity selection-based list box](#entity-selection-based-list-box), the learning phase takes place during the display of the first row. la visualización de las siguientes líneas está optimizada.
 The following functions automatically associate the optimization context of the source entity selection to the returned entity selection:
     *   [`entitySelection.and()`](../API/EntitySelectionClass.md#and)
     *   [`entitySelection.minus()`](../API/EntitySelectionClass.md#minus)
     *   [`entitySelection.or()`](../API/EntitySelectionClass.md#or)